What is a sales pipeline and why is it crucial?

 Comparison of marketing and sales pipelines :

-- The marketing pipeline focuses on attracting and converting leads.
-It takes care of all the steps from the first contact with a potential customer to their conversion into a sales-qualified prospect.
+- Marketing pipeline focuses on attracting and converting leads.
+It takes care of everything from the initial contact with a potential customer to their conversion into a sales-qualified prospect.

-- The sales pipeline, meanwhile, takes over afterwards.
-It's the process by which sales reps turn these qualified prospects into actual customers.
-This pipeline therefore looks at sales opportunities, the tools used for conversion, and how opportunities are managed through to conclusion.
+- The sales pipeline takes over from there.
+This is the process by which sales reps transform qualified prospects into real customers.
+This pipeline focuses on sales opportunities, the tools used for conversion, and how opportunities are managed through to conclusion.

 How each pipeline influences company growth: